zupey/KuhnCFR/README.md

 # KuhnCFR
 Trying to Solve Kuhn Poker using Counterfactual Regret Minimization In my first iteration, I implemented KuhnPoker game in OOP manner to generate the game states.
 Then, I tried to implement counterfactual regret minimization on this game.
 However, due to my limited understanding, there were many bugs in the code.
 After implementing regret matching, I re-implemented CFR for Kuhn Poker using the bare minimum with less overhead.
 It correctly identified the value of the game to be -1/18 for P1.

-TODO: Refactor Counterfactual Regret Minimization and use computer-generated game details.